Skip to content

 Natural gas or propane in Brandon?

-Because TECO Peoples Gas serves much of the Brandon and Valrico area, many homes can run a standby generator right off the existing gas line — no tank to bury, nothing to refill, even during a multi-day outage.
-In the newer, spread-out subdivisions where the gas main hasn’t reached yet, propane on your own tank is the route.
+In much of Brandon and central Valrico, TECO Peoples Gas mains already run the older east-side streets, so a standby generator can tie straight into the existing service, no tank to bury, nothing to refill through a multi-day outage.
+Out on the rural edges of Valrico and around FishHawk Ranch, where the main has not reached, propane on your own tank is the standard route.
 Compare natural gas vs propane →

 Service area